-From the Airport to Venice by bus
+From the airport to Venice by bus

-Getting around Venice by Gondola
+Getting around Venice by gondola

-Honestly, more than a way to move around the city, the gondola is a means of transportation, experience and tourist attraction.routes and prices for gondola rides usually vary and are agreed on the spot and with each gondoliere.
-Not to leave you curious, you can expect to pay between 60-80 € for a half hour ride during the day and around 80-100 € at night.
+Honestly, more than a way of getting around the city, the gondola is a means of transportation, an experience and a tourist attraction.
+The routes and prices for gondola rides usually vary and are agreed on the spot and with each gondoliere.
+Not to leave you curious, you can expect to pay between €60-80 for a half-hour ride during the day and around €80-100 at night.

 You can find gondolas all over the city.
 The rides offer beautiful views of the surroundings, passing by the Grand Canal and some of Venice' s most important bridges and monuments.
 Undoubtedly the great advantage of the gondolas is that they give you the opportunity to explore narrow canals and beautiful areas of the city that you would not otherwise see.
-They may not be the best means of transportation to use; however, if you are looking for pleasure and sightseeing at the same time, then they are recommended.
+They may not be the best means of transportation; however, if you are looking for pleasure and sightseeing at the same time, then they are recommended.

-You'll pay €2 in cash when you get on and watch as the locals stand rather than sit.
-So, if you're looking to take pictures, you should hurry as the ride is quite short and quick.
+You'll pay 2 euros in cash when you get on and watch as the locals stand rather than sit.
+So, if you are looking to take pictures, you should hurry as the ride is quite short and fast.

 Getting around Venice by water cab

-The ferry is an excellent option if you want to move from end to end without stopping so much: Prices depend a bit on where and how far you want to go, although it must also be said that they are usually updated over time.
+The ferry is an excellent option if you want to move from end to end without stopping so much.
+Prices depend a bit on where you want to get to and from, although it should also be said that they are usually updated over time.
 However, as a reference, the minimum price to get on is 8€ per person.

-Tickets for Public Transportation in Venice
+Tickets for public transport in Venice

-How do Venetians move around Venice?
+How do Venetians get around Venice?

 Getting around on foot is the fastest and most efficient means of transportation in Venice, as long as you know how to get to your destination, of course!